the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- All Congress variants that reduce Unhappiness have their potency reduced by half.
 	- All Council variants are increased to a minimum production cost of 100.
 - Industry building adjustments:
+	- Alma Air Base/Tank Depot no longer provide resources.
+However, they give a +50% Production bonus towards their respective unit and spawn a free unit for Almaty.
 	- Aluminum Smelter no longer adds a Food/Water penalty to Aluminum tiles and restores the commented out +3 Production to the city, and also adds an Engineer slot.
 	- Armament Production Line, Armor Production Line, and Aerospace Facility no longer reduce the city's Production when not building their specific units.
 However, they now each have a maintenance cost of 3 Water per turn.
 		- Armor Production Line now only adds a 33% Production bonus towards Armor units (that will shut off if the faction runs out of Power) and no longer awards a free Tank upon acquisition; however, building it gives Armor units access to a new promotion improving their defensive abilities.